brontosaurusrex/brontosaurusrex.github.io/books.md

 Wikipedia:
 > Semiosis is about colonists starting a new life on the planet Pax and their alliances with sentient indigenous plant species.
 > The sequel to Semiosis, Interference was published in October 2019

+## Interference (Sue Burke - 2019)

+Wikipedia:
+> About a hundred years after the events in Semiosis, a new expedition to Pax from Earth is launched.
+Contact with the Pax colonists had been lost soon after they landed on the planet.
+On Pax the new arrivals find descendants of the original colonists living side-by-side in a glass city with alien arthropod-like Glassmakers, and Stevland, a sentient rainbow bamboo.
+Stevland oversees a fragile peace between the Pax humans and the Glassmakers.
+The Earthlings, as the new arrivals are called, interfere with this delicate balance, causing divisions in the colony and amongst themselves.